 Writing Program

-APU’s Writing Program includes lower- and upper-division courses to help students become more competent and confident writers.
+APU’s Writing Program includes courses to help students become more competent and confident writers.
 The goal of these courses is for students to develop as critical thinkers, researchers, and writers who can creatively address a variety of rhetorical contexts.

 The General Education (GE) Writing Program guides students through the process of gaining cross-disciplinary writing skills.
-The program consists of three 3-unit GE courses (Writing 1, 2, and 3), as well as an optional 1-unit Writing 1 Lab.
+The program consists of a 3-unit GE course (WRIT 110), as well as a 1-unit Writing Lab (WRIT 120).
+All incoming students will take the Writing Class Placement Questionnaire to determine their enrollment in WRIT 120.
 In these courses, students cultivate a lifelong habit of learning to write and writing to learn, develop their individual writing processes, learn about genres and rhetorical situations, and write within a community of peers.

-Because Writing 1 is a first-year writing course, students should plan to take WRIT 110 The Art and Craft of Writing during their first semester at APU.
-Students should plan to take the Writing 2 course that is recommended by their majors as sophomores, followed by the appropriate Writing 3 course as juniors or seniors.
+Because WRIT 110 is a first-year writing course, students should plan to take WRIT 110 The Art and Craft of Writing during their first semester at APU.
+Students should plan to take other courses that are recommended by their majors as sophomores, followed by the appropriate courses as juniors or seniors.

 Writing Pathways

-All APU students must take Writing 1 unless they have a qualifying AP score or transfer credit.
-Students enrolled in the Honors College take HON 101 Leadership in place of Writing 1.
-All APU students must take Writing 2 and Writing 3 unless they have appropriate transfer credit.
+All APU students must take WRIT 110 unless they have a qualifying AP score or transfer credit.
+Students enrolled in the Honors College take HON 101: Leadership in place of WRIT 110.

-Alongside Writing 1, some students may choose to take the Writing 1 Lab.
+Alongside WRIT 110, some students may be placed to take the WRIT 120: Writing Lab.
 Writing labs offer a small-group format, supporting students as they move beyond high school writing toward college-level writing expectations.
-Our faculty assume that students who take the lab in addition to Writing 1 are capable, college-level or nearly college-level writers who will benefit from extra support and feedback, whether that support is focused on thesis development, organization, time management, confidence, grammar instruction, or some other aspect of writing.
+Our faculty assume that students who take the lab in addition to WRIT 110 are capable, college-level or nearly college-level writers who will benefit from extra support and feedback, whether that support is focused on thesis development, organization, time management, confidence, grammar instruction, or some other aspect of writing.

 Helpful Resources

 The Writing Program Lexicon establishes a consistent vocabulary for APU faculty and students, facilitating smooth transitions between courses and encouraging student learning.
-The Writing Program also coordinates its efforts with the Writing Center, which offers one-on-one appointments to help students become better writers.
+The Writing Program also coordinates its efforts with the Writing, Speaking, and Tutoring Center, which offers one-on-one appointments to help students become better writers.

 Overenrollment Policy

-The Writing Program does not permit students to add Writing 1, 2, or 3 courses that are full, because smaller class sizes are essential for thorough faculty feedback and writing support.
-If you have extenuating circumstances that make it necessary for you to take a Writing 1, 2, or 3 course that is full, contact the Writing Program; the director of the Writing Program and the instructor of the course must approve your request.
+The Writing Program does not permit students to add WRIT 110 and/or WRIT 120 courses that are full, because smaller class sizes are essential for thorough faculty feedback and writing support.
+If you have extenuating circumstances that make it necessary for you to take WRIT 110 and/or WRIT 120 that is full, contact the Writing Program; the director of the Writing Program and the instructor of the course must approve your request.
 If your request is approved, the Writing Program will issue you a permission code to register for the section.

 Mission Statement